pfenninglab/halLiftover-postprocessing/README.md

 # Program Parameters
-* max_len: ortholog length must be less or equal to max_len
+* -max_len: ortholog length must be less or equal to max_len
-* max_frac: ortholog length must be less or euqal to max_frac * peak length
+* -max_frac: ortholog length must be less or euqal to max_frac * peak length
 	* provide either max_len or max_frac
-* min_len: ortholog length must be greater or equal to min_len
+* -min_len: ortholog length must be greater or equal to min_len
-* min_frac: ortholog length must be greater or equal to min_frac * peak length
+* -min_frac: ortholog length must be greater or equal to min_frac * peak length
 	* provide either min_len or min_frac
 * protect_dist: the ortholog length in each direction from the ortholog of the summit must be at least proct_dist
 			![alt text](https://github.com/pfenninglab/multiple_alignment-python/blob/master/min_proct_dist.png)

-* tFile: the original bed file containing information on (at least): chromosome_name, start, end, distance_to_summit
+* -tFile: the original bed file containing information on (at least): chromosome_name, start, end, distance_to_summit

-* qFile: bed file of the halLiftover-ed result for each peak
+* -qFile: bed file of the halLiftover-ed result for each peak
 	* Line format must be: ` chr_name    peak_start    peak_end    peak_name `
 	* Last (3rd) column must be of the format "peak[number]", for example, "peak0"
 	* Examples: